jrtx0/tinyscheduler/README.md

 # tinyrtos
-tinyrtos only focus on scheduler
+tinyrtos only focus on scheduler implementation